- Home

 Health Department COVID-19 Vaccine Clinic (555 Towner in Ypsilanti)

-- Clinic is appointment-only and open to everyone 6 months old and older.
+- Clinic is open to everyone 6 months old and older.

 - A parent or guardian should be present when minors are getting vaccinated.
 If a parent/guardian cannot be present, an adult must accompany the minor.
 Written permission and a number where the parent/guardian can be reached is required.
 Identification is not required for minors.